-- 1280 The Audit Trail and Node Authentication (ATNA) Integration Profile establishes security measures which, together with the Security Policy and Procedures, provide patient information confidentiality, data integrity and user accountability.
+The Audit Trail and Node Authentication (ATNA) Integration Profile establishes security measures which, together with the Security Policy and Procedures, provide patient information confidentiality, data integrity and user accountability.
 This environment is considered the Security Domain and can scale from a department, to enterprise or XDS Affinity Domain.
-The ATNA model considers that within the secure domain the following is true: - All machines are host authenticated.
+The ATNA model considers that within the secure domain the following is true:

+- 1. All machines are host authenticated.
 (There are various means of accomplishing this.)
 This authentication identifies the machine as being one that is known to the security system of the hospital, with known security characteristics.
 Unknown machines might be granted access, but with the caveat that they are only granted access to information that is authorized for disclosure to the public or to unknown machines.
 (A patient might choose to allow information such as appointment schedules to be at risk of machine disclosure by unknown machines while not allowing more sensitive PHI to be disclosed.) - 2.
 The host identification is used to determine what (if any) access should be granted to automated processes on that host, and/or persons under the direction of that host's access controls.
-In practice the automated processes play a critical role, managing issues like pre-fetching, thus person authentication/identification is not sufficient. - 3.
+In practice the automated processes play a critical role, managing issues like prefetching, thus person authentication/identification is not sufficient. - 3.
 The secure node is responsible for providing reasonable access controls.
 This typically includes user authentication and authorization.
-The value of this user authentication needs to be balanced against the possible safety and patient health impacts of delaying delivery of care by the additional authentication steps. - 13004.
+The value of this user authentication needs to be balanced against the possible safety and patient health impacts of delaying delivery of care by the additional authentication steps. - 4.
 The secure node is also responsible for providing security audit logging to track security events.
 In healthcare this audit log is often more useful than strict access controls and should be relied upon even in emergencies.

 This model is partially driven by the underlying assumption that there will be situations where documents are being exchanged between machines and stored on the recipient.
 This is partly driven by the need for healthcare systems to operate in disasters and overload situations, where the network operation is limited or destroyed.
-It is not safe to assume that clients are display.

-- the network operation is limited or destroyed.
 It is not safe to assume that clients are display only.
 So there will be semi-permanent copies of most information kept.
 Even in normal operation, healthcare providers may have only 15 minutes per patient.
-Good healthcare system design recognizes the need to not waste any of those seconds searching and transferring - 1310 documents over a network.
+Good healthcare system design recognizes the need to not waste any of those seconds searching and transferring documents over a network.
 The documents are transferred in advance, and are kept locally until it is determined that they are no longer needed.
 There are thin client display only applications in healthcare, but they are limited to uses that can fail without introducing risks to safety or patient health, but a complete security/privacy design requires handling situations where data is stored after retrieval.

-1315 ATNA Goverance Assumptions
+ATNA Governance Assumptions